 The throttle should be disassembled, cleaned in cleaning solvent, then all moving parts lubricated, including the holder for the throttle-cable's end.
-The clutch, front brake and decompression levers should also be cleaned and lubricated at their pivot points and where the cable ends are held.
+The clutch and front brake levers should also be cleaned and lubricated at their pivot points and where the cable ends are held.
 The maintenance schedule for these parts should be determined by the amount and severity of the bike's use.